 IMEA is pleased to launch the Southern Indiana Symposium & Clinic, a full-bodied professional development event for educators — specifically in the Southern Indiana area.

-This year’s event will take place on Friday, September 9th and offer sessions for all level of Music Educator in Band, Orchestra, Choral and General Music.
-Visit the sessions link on the right hand side for more details.
+This year’s event will offer sessions for all levels of Music Educators in Band, Orchestra, Choral and General Music.
+Visit the session links on the right hand side for more details.

 University of Evansville, Evansville, Indiana

 If you join IMEA for multiple events this summer you can save on registration costs!
 Find out more about this discount here.

 Dr. John Feierabend is considered one of the leading authorities on music and movement development in childhood.
 He is a Professor Emeritus of Music Education at The Hartt School of the University of Hartford and is a past President of the Organization of American Kodály Educators.
 He has given presentations in all 50 states and many other countries.

 Dr. Feierabend has been honored as a Lowell Mason Fellow by the National Association for Music Education (NAfME); named University Educator of the Year by the Connecticut Music Educators Association; received the outstanding alumni award from Wayne State University; received the Outstanding Educator Award from the Organization of American Kodály Educators, the James Bent Award for outstanding achievement in scholarship and creativity from the University of Hartford, and was the first U.S. recipient of the LEGO Prize, an international award given annually to “an individual who has made a distinctive contribution to the betterment of children.”